 Creating content can feel difficult and discouraging.
 You'll spend hours producing something you think is great, only to get little engagement, traffic, or leads.
 And then we have to explain it all to our boss if we want to keep creating content at all.
 Not.
 Exciting.

-With all of this frustration in the day-to-day of content creation, wouldn't it be great if someone would just ... give you a complete blueprint to a successful content strategy?
+With all of this frustration in the day-to-day of content creation, wouldn't it be great if someone would just ... give you a complete blueprint to a successful content marketing strategy?
 One that helps you generate leads and customers, and win your boss' praise?

 Well, HubSpot recently teamed up with Evernote to do just that.
 We've created a content marketing blueprint that's available right inside of Evernote.
 In this post, I'll walk you through the different aspects of the content blueprint and why each facet is so important for marketers to focus on.